 Kim is retired from waterskiing, but has remained active as a member of the USA Water Ski Foundation’s board of trustees and as secretary of the USA Water Ski Foundation’s Executive & Finance Committee.
 She was honored with the USA Water Ski Foundation’s Award of Distinction in 2002.
 She was inducted into the Rollins College Sports Hall of Fame in 2000 and the Florida Water Ski Federation Hall of Fame in 2003.

 She earned a B.A. from Rollins College, a M.A. from the University of San Francisco, and a J.D. from the University of Florida.
-Kim is an attorney for the City of Orlando.
-She and her husband have two children.
+Kim is an attorney for the City of Orlando and she has two children.